The Ultimate Whistler Festivals Guide

 Culture: Whistler Pride and Ski Festival

 One of the world’s biggest pride ski weeks, Whistler Pride is a celebration of diversity and acceptance of not just Whistler, but all of Canada.
 Many attendees have been returning for a decade to ski, dance, party and hold the pride flag high.
 Events include DJ performances, live music, comedy, on-mountain guided tours, daily après sessions and a massive closing party to rule them all.
 Every year attendees gather at Olympic Station for the Whistler Pride Ski Out and March, where hundreds of gay, lesbian, bisexual and transgender skiers carry a giant rainbow pride flag down the mountain and through the village.
-Whistler Pride week is January 20-27 and this year is the 27th annual year.
+Whistler Pride week is January 26 – February 2nd 2020.

-The ultimate backcountry festival that gives ticket proceeds back to schools in and youth in the community, is taking place January 17-20 this year.
+The ultimate backcountry festival that gives ticket proceeds back to schools in and youth in the community, is takes place mid-January annually.
 You can sign up for a variety of different clinics, listen to presentations.
 Tickets for clinics are already selling out, so make sure you purchase your tickets soon!
 Then wrap it all up on the last evening with beer and a backcountry loving crew at escape route.

 Culture/Sports: World Ski Snowboard Festival